the-events-calendar/event-tickets/readme.txt

 * Tweak - Add method to get all possible names of the completed status by Commerce [122458]
 * Tweak - Change attendee registration page shortcode to use ID instead of page slug, add function for backward compatibility [124997]
+* Tweak - Change success message for ticket move [102635]
 * Fix - Add checks to `tribe_events_count_available_tickets()` and `tribe_events_has_unlimited_stock_tickets()` to properly detect unlimited tickets.
 [119844]
 * Fix - Make Attendees Report match the order report, specifically "Total Tickets Issued" should not include cancelled tickets [69823]
 * Fix - On deletion of an attendee update the shared capacity for Tribe Commerce Tickets [106516]
 * Fix - On the Attendee page use the shared capacity in Overview if ticket has it enabled  [106516]
 * Fix - Ensure capacity changes for source and target tickets when moving a ticket from one type to another.
+[102636]

-[102636 = [4.10.4] TBD =
+= [4.10.4] TBD =

 * Tweak - Allow reordering of ticket blocks in the block editor to be preserved in the front end [121703]